 |The THVD8000 RS-485 transceiver with OOK modulation for power line communication modulates data onto existing power lines.
 This feature allows for power delivery and data communication to share a common pair of wires - resulting in a significant reduction of system costs.|

 RS-485 is a differential signaling standard that, in addition to residential settings, is common in commercial heating, ventilation and air-conditioning (HVAC) systems, factory automation, grid infrastructure, appliances and motor drive industrial designs.
-These applications sometimes require transmitting RS-485 signals and power between master and remote nodes over long distances on the same cable.
+These applications sometimes require transmitting RS-485 signals and power between nodes over long distances on the same cable.
 Conventional RS-485 systems transmit signals and power together using at least four wires: two wires for differential RS-485 signals and two wires for power and ground.
 The weight and cost of these long cables can increase system complexity and installation costs.
 With multiple wires, there is also a risk of system failure if they are connected incorrectly, further adding to system complexity.

 Fortunately, four-wire solutions are no longer the only option when designing for RS-485 interfaces.
 RS-485 transceivers with on-off keying (OOK) modulation, such as the THVD8000, enable power-line communications – ultimately reducing the number of wires from four to two while increasing system performance and lowering overall cost.
 The THVD8000 delivers these benefits by integrating modulation and demodulation circuits, and bus I/O protection to pass IEC ESD 61000-4-2 contact discharge and IEC 61000-4-4 fast transient burst tests.